-Of the estimated 5,000 students David taught, he remembered Beni Westgor, Assistant Manager of the ReStore, and John Weyenberg’s wife Jenny.
+Of the estimated 5,000 students David taught, he remembered Benni Westgor, Assistant Manager of the ReStore, and John Weyenberg’s wife Jenny.
 “They both turned out pretty well!” quipped David.

 During his years of teaching, David developed an interesting family business.
 He raised over 100 head of sheep on 40 acres near Larsen.
 “It was almost full time work,” he mentioned “but it helped put two kids through college.”

 “The secret of sheep is getting the lead ones to do something and the rest will follow.
 It’s kind of like working with our Senior Crew.”